 April Fools Radio Pranks.
 Would North Dakota Approve?
 (GALLERY)

-April Fools Day used to be ruled by radio!
 Our stations would relentlessly barrage our listeners with BS all day long!
 Some pranks were elaborate, others were as simple as a little playful deception.
-You know who doesn't like anything playful?
+Do you know who doesn't like anything playful?

 The FCC’s rule against broadcast hoaxes, Section 73.1217, prevents stations from running any information about a “crime or catastrophe” on the air, if the broadcaster (1) knows the information to be false, (2) it is reasonably foreseeable that the broadcast of the material will cause substantial public harm and (3) public harm is in fact caused.
 Public harm is defined as “direct and actual damage to property or to the health or safety of the general public, or diversion of law enforcement or other public health and safety authorities from their duties.”
 If you air a program that fits within this definition and causes a public harm, you should expect to be fined by the FCC.